supunrajasinghe/may-bank-assignment/README.md

 npm install
 ```

-To run the project in local environment using staging data:
+To run the project in local environment:

 ```bash
 npm start